tulsawebdevs/website-api-gateway/README.md

 - [ ] Define API
 - [ ] Containerize for development
 - [ ] Build Config mechanism
-- [ ] Build Simple Routing mechanism (JWT auth from front end, all just passed username / basic user metadata from Clerk.io, contents TBD)
+- [ ] Build Simple Routing mechanism with Reqwest (JWT auth from front end, all just passed username / basic user metadata from Clerk.io, contents TBD)

 *as time allows, build the Clerk interface to back pair of auth and metadata services so that the auth/metadata service is configurable*